Home > Research > Disease > Kidney diseases

 The Laboratory for Molecular Endocrinology and Pharmacology studies kidney disorders at the molecular level, by investigating key receptor complexes involved in chronic kidney disease, as well as mutant receptors responsible for nephrogenic diabetes insipidus and nephrogenic syndrome of inappropriate antidiuresis.

 A groundbreaking new treatment for chronic kidney disease that controls protein leakage from the kidneys-a common symptom of chronic kidney disease-was developed in this laboratory at the Perkins.
-The treatment is progressing through clinical testing, in collaboration with Dimerix Ltd, and is now undergoing clinical trial (Phase II).
+The treatment is progressing through clinical testing, in collaboration with Dimerix Ltd, and is now undergoing clinical trial (Phase III).

 PERKINS KIDNEY DISEASE RESEARCHERS